Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 - Dwelfs are often found finding new and inventive ways to scale large objects, navigate the home, and generally get into all kinds of shenanigans.

-Speaking of shenanigans, due to their higher than average intelligence and high energy, this breed needs lots of play time and mental stimulation to keep them healthy and happy.
+Speaking of shenanigans, this breed needs plenty of playtime and mental stimulation to keep them healthy and happy due to their higher-than-average intelligence and high energy.

 Dwelf Cat Breed Health and Care